Type to search

 pin day trip

 I took a leave on Friday and had an intense round sofa conference with Chayan and my sister, Jhumpi.
-After much discussion we zeroed in on Savandurga, one of the many fortresses around Bengaluru.
+After much discussion, we zeroed in on Savandurga, one of the many fortresses around Bengaluru.
 In fact, this fortress is just 50 km away from the city.
 So we decided to leave early and trek there.
 Then we’d return home and order something for lunch.
-That’s safe, we thought, as India is on its way to catch the no.1 spot in COVID cases.
+That’s safe, we thought, as India is on its way to catching the no.1 spot in COVID cases.

 Check out our list of Top places to visit in Karnataka, the most underrated state for tourism in India.

 As it goes, nothing worked according to plan.
-No one was in a mood to wake up so early on a Saturday to go somewhere this close.
-We woke up late, had breakfast and set off for Savandurga.
+No one was in the mood to wake up so early on a Saturday to go somewhere this close.
+We woke up late, had breakfast, and set off for Savandurga.
 It was beautiful to hit the road after so many days.
 Despite rising cases, the streets of Bangalore remain quite busy.
 Why wouldn’t it be?
 How long can people sustain financially without reopening their shops, and without customers visiting them?

 Good thing is, most people are wearing masks obeying the government rules.
 Bad thing is, people are yet to inculcate the habit of social distancing in the shops.
 But you must know that already when you go for grocery shopping here in India.
 So let’s get back to our the experience of our first road trip after lockdown.